matthewlfabian/Bacterial-genome-assembly_Illumina-reads/README.md

 # Adjusting parameters
 By editing the .smk files for each package in the "rules" subdirectory, parameters can be individually adjusted as desired.
 For example, to adjust k-mer utilization for assembly via SPAdes, open SPAdes.smk & edit the "-k" parameter.
-Using the Snakefile, #TBD

 # Directory Structure